Harry Field (American football)

+Biography

 Early life

 Born in Wailuku on the Hawaiian island of Maui, his parents were William Herbert Field and Margaret Rebecca Nape Field (died 1943).
 His father was a British immigrant to the Hawaiian Kingdom in the 1880s who operated the Maui Hotel until 1927 while his mother was of Native Hawaiian descent with links to ruling families of the aliʻi nui (paramount chiefs) of Maui.
 His uncle was the Hawaiian composer David Nape.

 From 1927 to 1930, Field attended Punahou School in Honolulu where he excelled in football, track and swimming.
 He was captain of the Punahou football team in 1929.
 He also surfed and paddled with Duke Kahanamoku and won the Outrigger Canoe Club regatta race three years in a row from 1927 to 1931.

 Football career

 After playing a year of college football at the University of Hawaii, he transferred to and played at Oregon State University from 1932 until 1934.

+Field was a starter on the legendary 1933 Oregon State Beavers football team that battled the back-to-back national champion and undefeated USC Trojans to a scoreless tie using just eleven "Iron Men" players for the entire duration of the game.
+Afterwards, the "225-pound Hawaiian" Field was reckoned by a Los Angeles Times reporter to be "tougher than a cafeteria steak" in helping OSC to stay the Southern California juggernaut.

 Professionally, he played in 34 games over three seasons for the Chicago Cardinals from 1934 to 1936 and the Los Angeles Bulldogs (AFL) in 1937.
-Field was chosen as a second-team All-NFL member in his rookie season in 1934 by the Chicago Daily News and the United Press International.
+Field was chosen as a second-team All-NFL member in his rookie season in 1934 by the Chicago Daily News and the United Press.